Design Yelp (Nearby Friends Service)

 • A proximity server’s fundamental operation is searching.
 Users should be able to search all nearby locations within a specified radius for any particular location (latitude and longitude).

-• Users can create new places or change existing ones by adding or editing basic features such as photos, a brief description, and so on.
+• Users can create new places or change existing ones by adding or editing basic features such as photos, descriptions, and so on.

 • Users can give places ratings (from one to five stars) and reviews (written and photographs).